huaweicloud/terraform-provider-huaweicloud/docs/resources/as_configuration.md

 The `personality` block supports:

 * `path` - (Required, String, ForceNew) Specifies the path of the injected file.
 Changing this creates a new resource.
+  + For Linux, specify the injection file save path. e.g. **/etc/foo.txt**.
+  + For Windows, the injected file is automatically stored in the root directory of drive C. Only need to specify the file name, the file name only letters and digits allowed. e.g. **foo**.

 * `content` - (Required, String, ForceNew) Specifies the content of the injected file, which must be encoded with base64.
   Changing this creates a new resource.